harmonie-durrant/harmonie-durrant/README.md

 <div align="left">

+### Open Meteo Visualizer
+An interactive weather forecast using the public Open Metéo public API to show you different stats about the forecast of a city.
+<a href="https://github.com/harmonie-durrant/open-meteo-visualizer">Check it out !</a>

 ### ft_irc
 An IRC server made in a group of 3 at 42Perpignan.
 The goal, to learn how web sockets work.
 It is one of the first C++ projects of the cursus.
 <a href="https://github.com/harmonie-durrant/ft_irc">Check it out !</a>